Spcman/getting-to-know-julia/_pages/what-is-ml.md

 Other vision machine learning examples are facial recognition, medical diagnosis, self-driving cars, inspecting sites from drones, law enforcement (Clearview AI),

-###Audio
+### Audio

 Perhaps the most obvious example of audio machine learning is speech recognition.
-All major commercial speech recognition applications use deep learning; Apple Siri, Alexa, Google Assistant.
+All major commercial digital assistants use deep learning; Apple Siri, Amazon Alexa, Google Assistant.

-This example show’s an AI assistant booking an appointment and having a ‘real’ conversation.
+This example show’s an AI assistant (Google Duplex) booking an appointment and having a ‘real’ conversation.

 {% include video id="lXUQ-DdSDoE" provider="youtube" %}

 Not my work but there is now a trained machine learning model that can be used to take any song as an mp3 and split it into two new audio files, one being the instrumental and the other being the vocals.
-The model can be used for free in my preferred development tool Google Colab.
+The model can be used for free in my preferred development environment Google Colab.

-###Recommendation Systems
+### Recommendation Systems

 Ever wondered how Google, Amazon and Netflix seem to know what you might want to buy or watch next.
 All of these companies use machine learning to work out what you’re likely to want to do based on your prior buying, search and watching history.
 Part of the reason these tech giants were (and are still) so successful is down to their investment in machine learning research, but *machine learning can be used in any sized business right now.*

-###Tabular Data
+### Tabular Data

 Tabular data is basically spreadsheet data.
 To build a machine learning model from tabular data you need data that might look something like the arrangement below.
 It’s possible to learn from many different data types, both numeric and categorical.
 The dependant variable is the outcome you’re trying to learn.
 In this case policy_lapse is 1 if the insurance policy lapses otherwise it is 0.